Computer Numerical Control Operator I Certificate

 Description: Introduces setup and operation of CNC machining and turning centers.
 Teaches CNC machine tool controls through laboratory experiences and the manufacture of pre-programmed parts including part holding techniques, alignment, process planning, tooling for CNC machine tools, and inspection of machined products.
 Students may earn NIMS credentials.

-Prerequisite: Prior or concurrent enrollment in MFT 120 with a grade of C or better.
+Prerequisite: MFT 121 with a grade of C or better.

 |MFT 134||Print Reading for Industry||3|